LeGalzor/reactSimpleForm/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `Things that I would created better:`
-Splitting title and content into 2 components.
+Splitting form and content into 2 components.

 Dynamic fields for both components using props or anything else in my domain.